Just read the Book of Daniel, it covers over 70 years of Daniel’s life and find out why he had faith. Daniel’s life covers 605BC-536BC

 Daniel’s Training in Babylon

-18 At the end of the time set by the king to bring them in, the chief official presented them to Nebuchadnezzar.
-19 The king talked with them, and he found none equal to Daniel, Hananiah, Mishael and Azariah; so they entered the king's service.
-20 In every matter of wisdom and understanding about which the king questioned them, he found them ten times better than all the magicians and enchanters in his whole kingdom.
+18 Then at the end of the training period that the king had established, the chief officer brought them in before Nebuchadnezzar.
+19 When the king spoke to them, none of them compared to Daniel, Hananiah, Mishael, or Azariah as they stood before the king.
+20 In every matter of wisdom or understanding that the king discussed with them, he found them ten times superior to all the astrologers and enchanters in his entire palace.

-21 And Daniel remained there until the first year of King Cyrus [550BC].
+21 So Daniel remained there in service until the first year of King Cyrus [550BC].

 Death of Daniel 536BC,